From the Spice Road

 The Fifth Umami Taste

-Thankfully, our culinary world provides such a place for ingredients possessing mysterious and unique identity.
+Thankfully, our culinary world provides such a place for ingredients possessing mysterious unique taste.
 It is called the fifth taste or better; Umami.

 Having sorted all that we can now move on to a little of the history of this remarkable fish.

-The ancient Romans created a recipe they called Garum that heavily features anchovies and salt.
-It continues today and preparing it is only for the brave.
+Best we can gather it was the Phoenicians and Greeks who introduced Anchovies to the world then the ancient Romans adopted Anchovies and created a recipe they called Garum heavily featuring anchovies and salt.
+The recipe continues today and preparing it is only for the brave.

-For a totally unique Anchovy derivative, the British Patam Peperium, a Gentleman's Paste or Relish is worth considering for your kitchen.
+For a totally unique Anchovy derivative, the British Patum Peperium, a Gentleman's Paste or Relish is worth considering for your kitchen.

-First created in 1823 [see recipe] it is the perfect condiment, elevating a pasta dish or barbequed steak, (awesome) and perfect with roast or raw vegetables, lamb chops or spread on ciabatta.
+First created in 1823 it is the perfect condiment, elevating a pasta dish or barbequed steak, (awesome) and perfect with roast or raw vegetables, lamb chops or spread on ciabatta.